mszostok/version/README.md

 - Customize the output format and behaviour (e.g. timeouts, re-check intervals)
 - Parse any dates and print them in the local date and time format
 - All provided functionality is fully tested to ensure no regression
-- Extend the version info with own fields just by assigning your Go struct.
+- Extend the version info with own fields just by assigning your Go struct
 <!--- - Autodiscover installation method --->

 ## <img src="./docs/assets/bell-icon.png" /> Stay informed